-If you’re in a similar place, he adds, now may be the right time to take a step back.
+If you’re in a similar place, now may be the right time to take a step back.
 But what that means, and what retirement might look like, is likely to vary greatly depending on your business and your personal circumstances.

 2. What are your personal circumstances?

 That’s because many owners plan to use their business as their nest egg.
 Roughly a third don’t have retirement savings.
-Consider these numbers from 2019, when small business was thriving.

 In order to figure out what options you may have, consider your income needs in retirement.
 The best way to do this is to speak with your financial advisor.
 They can factor in criteria you may not have thought of, such as the value of your house, the economy and stock market performance, the value of your business, and more.